telerik/ajax-docs/mobile-support/mobile-support-and-responsiveness.md

 This code snippet also defines the initial scale of your content as 100% and prevents the need for your viewers to zoom.

+Last, but not least, it lets browsers honor `max-width` CSS `@media` queries which are often used to create responsive design.

 ### RenderMode settings

 The AJAX controls have had a RenderMode configuration setting for some time,and with the introduction of the responsive design features, another RenderMode was introduced:Mobile.